 Reasons to Use a Draft Stopper

-Now that you know several fun ways to make your new stopper, we’ll go over why you’d want one in the first place.
+Now that you know several fun ways to make your new draft stopper, we’ll go over why you’d want one in the first place.
 We briefly touched on the reasons at the start of the post, but we’ll go slightly more in-depth here.
-The biggest reasons include:
+The biggest reasons for draft stoppers include: